 View from the Monte Mario Hill | Best views in Rome

-Every major European city has one or more open-air markets that bring local specialties closer to the visitors.
-With regards to flea markets, the most popular in Rome is the one happening at the edge of the Trastevere neighborhood on Sundays 6 AM to 2 PM and known as “Porta Portese”.
-Here you can go around dozens of stands displaying vintage clothes, handicraft, antiques and even second hand bikes and furnitures.
-Regarding food products, every neighborhood has its own little market but the best is happening inside the scenic Roman stadium “Circus Maximus” on weekends (Sat.
+Regarding food products, producers from every part of the Lazio region meet their customers inside the scenic Roman stadium “Circus Maximus” on weekends (Sat.
 And Sun 8 AM to 3 PM).
-Here is where the locals go to get veggies, meats, milk and all kinds of products grown in the countryside around Rome.
+Here you’ll get veggies, meats, milk, and all kinds of products grown in the countryside around Rome.
 The Campagna Amica Market needs to be on the itinerary of all the foodies traveling to Rome.

 Address // Via San Teodoro, 74.
 Subway Metro B Circo Massimo

-5. Explore one of Rome’s huge public parks: connecting with nature is my favorite thing to do in Rome for free
+5. Discover one of Rome’s huge public parks: spending time nature is my favorite thing to do in Rome for free

 6. Visit any of the churches in Rome for free